Detecting Hate Speech with GPT-3: Methods

 \subsection{One-shot learning}

 }

-With one-shot learning, similarly to the zero-shot learning case, the model is asked to identify one passage of text in one category at a time.
+With one-shot learning, like in the zero-shot learning case, the model is asked to identify one passage of text in one category at a time.
 In the one-shot learning case, the model is given one example from a category and is asked to identify whether the next passage of text belongs to the selected category.
-Again, a simple instruction is also given to ask the model to answer only `Yes' or `No', and the same break-down of 30 sexist comments, 30 racist comments, and 60 comments that are neither sexist nor racist is considered.
-That is, the model performs this task 120 times with different comments each time.
-An example of one-shot learning for recognizing a comment that is labeled as sexist is:
+Again, a simple instruction is also given to ask the model to answer only `Yes' or `No', and the same break-down of 30 sexist comments, 30 racist comments, and 60 comments that are neither sexist nor racist is considered 100 times.
+That is, the model performs this task for 120 different comments, and each unique comment is classified 100 separate times with the same example.
+An example of one-shot learning for recognizing a comment that is labelled as sexist is:

 Prompt:

 \begin{quote} The following text in quotes is sexist:

 `Feminism is a very terrible disease'